yarepka/di-spring/README.md

 or
 - empty

-it means that <b>no profiles active</b>, so we can set the default profile like that:
+We should have <b>no profiles active</b>, if it's true, we can set the default profile like that:

 <code>@Profile({"en", "default"})</code>